mikeleshtembari/utplaylist/README.md

 ```
 ###Usage
 * There are a bunch of options in the interface, also by using the keyboard.
 For more, check the help menu in the program.

-###Christmas gift!
-If you want me to upload a playlist and use it live from my website, contact me ^_^

 ###Known issues
 * If the autoplay is not working in Chrome/IE, try to open the playlist page in a new browser window, NOT TAB, and then leave it in the background, but don't minimize it.
 In Firefox, seems to work fine.